 Majestic Valley Arena:Rodeo, Bull Riding, Barrel Racing, and other events and activities

-Great Northwest Montana Fair and Rodeo: August 17 - 21, 2022 at the Flathead County Fairgrounds in Kalispell
+Great Northwest Montana Fair and Rodeo: At the Flathead County Fairgrounds in Kalispell in August

 Northwest Montana has many beautiful lakes for fishing, there's small and quiet lakes, the largest freshwater lake West of the continental divide, and everything in between!
 In the Flathead Valley you are sure to find a great fishing spot- with a view!